What is a conversion?

 CRO relies on a variety of “test and learn” techniques.
 Adjustments are made to a website in stages and we closely monitor the results of each change to identify what does and doesn’t help to improve site performance.
 With the end goal being to increase conversions.
 These changes can include features such as:

 - Improve the visual design of your site: People are much more used to clean, uncluttered sites than they used to be.
-A poorly designed site can sometimes reduce the trust of potential customers
+A poorly designed web page or site can sometimes reduce the trust of potential customers

 - Increasing the visibility of call to actions: Helping visitors to complete the desired action by making the process as clear as possible and guide them through your sales funnel